dominodatalab/domino-code-assist-docs/docs/app/example/stock.md

 ## Tutorial

-Initialise the Low Code Assistant (LCA).
+Initialise Code Assist.

 <img class="screenshot" src="../../../screenshots/app-example-stock-initialise.png">

-Use LCA to load the stocks data.
+Use Code Assist to load the stocks data.
 The data consists of daily stock prices for three ticker symbols (AAPL, FB and GOOGL).

 <img class="screenshot" src="../../../screenshots/app-example-stock-load-data.png">

-Use LCA to create a visualization.
+Use Code Assist to create a visualization.
 Flip the _Enable crossfilter_ toggle so that the visualization will become responsive to crossfilters.
 Click the <span class="blue-button">INSERT CODE</span> button.

 <img class="screenshot" src="../../../screenshots/app-example-stock-create-visualization.png">